v-rajagt/IntuneDocs/intune/configuration/device-restrictions-ios.md

 ### Settings apply to: Device enrollment, Automated device enrollment (supervised)

+Note needed for Data Roaming (Tip or important note to help with customer confusion): This setting will not show up on the targeted device's management profile.
+That is because this setting is treated as a remote device action, and every time the state of data roaming is changed on the device, it will become blocked again by the Intune service.
+Even though it is not in the management profile, it is working if it showing as a success from the reporting in the admin console.
 - **Data roaming**: Choose **Block** to prevent data roaming over the cellular network. **Not configured** (default) allows data roaming when the device is on a cellular network.
 - **Global background fetch while roaming**: **Block** prevents using the global background fetch feature when roaming over the cellular network. **Not configured** (default) allows the device to fetch data, such as email, when it's roaming on a cellular network.
 - **Voice dialing**: Choose **Block** to prevent users from using the voice dialing feature on the device. **Not configured** (default) allows voice dialing on the device.
 - **Voice roaming**: Choose **Block** to prevent voice roaming over the cellular network. **Not configured** (default) allows voice roaming when the device is on a cellular network.

+Note needed for Personal Hotspot (Tip or important note to help with customer confusion): This setting will not show up on the targeted device's management profile.
+That is because this setting is treated as a remote device action, and every time the state of personal hotspot is changed on the device, it will become blocked again by the Intune service.
+Even though it is not in the management profile, it is working if it showing as a success from the reporting in the admin console.
 - **Personal Hotspot**: **Block** turns off the personal hotspot on the users' device with every device sync.
 This setting might not be compatible with some carriers. **Not configured** (default) keeps the personal hotspot configuration as the default set by the user.
 - **Cellular usage rules (managed apps only)**: Define the data types that managed apps can use when on cellular networks.
 Your options:
   - **Block use of cellular data**: Block using cellular data for **All managed apps** or **Choose specific apps**.